d1ck5on/library-management-app/README.md

     show                show all books from the database export              export database to json

-    // See the usage details in --help
+    // See the usage details:
+    python3 main.py --help